Concordium/concordium-base/smart-contracts/docs/src/guides/deploy-module.rst

    For a guide on how to initialize smart contracts from a deployed module see :ref:`initialize-contract`.

+   For more information about module references, see :ref:`references-on-chain`.

 .. _naming-a-module:

 Naming a module